itmathsteacher20/Sisusa.MVVM/README.md

 ### Available Interactions

+* PickFile
+  To allow the user to choose a file from the file system.

+*  PickFolder
+  To help the user choose a folder from the file system.

-* PickFile / PickFolder / PickColor / PickFont
+* PickColor / PickFont
+  To help the user pick a color or font.

+* Confirm
+  To ask the user for confirmation of an action.

-* Confirm / Inform
+* Inform
+ To notify/inform the user of something that has happened, status of an action, etc.

+* Prompt
+To ask the user to provide some input `Task<string?> PrompAsync(string description)` or `Task<T?> PromptAsync<T?>(string)` depending on whether you require `string` or `T` input from the user.

+NB: All these methods are `Task` returning methods to allow for async operation.

 ### Example